-If you’d like more information on liposuction for the upper leg or thigh, please see our page on thigh liposuction here.
+For more info on liposuction for the upper leg/thigh, see thigh liposuction here.

 Liposuction of the lower leg does require some careful consideration.
 For example, there are particular areas holding nerve and blood vessels that are vulnerable to injury and hence must be not be operated on.
 Also, it is essential that the surgeon leaves several tiny holes for open drainage of the lower leg and ankles to reduce excessive swelling or bruising.